Exact Quench Dynamics from Thermal Pure Quantum States

 This allows for a direct calculation of the entanglement entropy per mode, which is given by the binary entropy of the mode occupation:

 where the occupation $n_k$ is given by the Fermi-Dirac distribution at the inverse temperature $\beta$ of the initial state:

 The formula (\ref{eq:qp_formula}) provides a complete quantitative picture that accurately reproduces our exact analytical and numerical results.
 The initial plateau is the time before any antipodal pairs can fully enter the subsystem.
 The subsequent decrease is governed by the rate at which pairs enter, weighted by their entanglement density $s(k)$.
 The rise and second plateau are due to the same pairs exiting the subsystem as they traverse outside the subsystem.
-This quasiparticle picture thus provides a powerful physical interpretation for the exact thermalization observed in the system.
-Figure~\ref{fig2} shows a comparison between the exact numerical results and the quasi-particle prediction for the entanglement entropy.
+This quasiparticle picture thus provides a powerful physical interpretation for the non-monotonic behavior of entanglement observed in the system.
+Figure~\ref{fig2} shows a comparison between the exact numerical results and the quasiparticle prediction for the entanglement entropy.

-{\em Mechanism of Coherent Equilibration} --- We now elucidate the microscopic mechanism underlying the observed equilibration.
-The process is not driven by chaos but by the dephasing of the initial state's quantum coherences, which can be described exactly in our model.
-After dephasing, the stationary state coincides with a GGE that, for this particular initial condition, reduces identically to the canonical Gibbs ensemble.